torproject/onionbalance/docs/v2/running-onionbalance.rst

 The location of the private key is evaluated as an absolute path, or relative to the configuration file location.

-You can use existing Tor onion service private key with OnionBalance to keep your onion address.
+You can use existing Tor onion service private key with Onionbalance to keep your onion address.

 Each backend Tor onion service instance is listed by its unique onion